manuelsinn/blog/content/posts/uux.md

 ---
-title: "Conducting a summative usability study"
+title: "How I conducted a usability test and got A MILLION DOLLARS - and how you can too (no clickbait)"
 date: 2020-05-02T18:22:06+02:00
 draft: false
 authors: